shakeel-faiz/FF/003/dbms.md

 - **NoSQL DBMS**.
 Designed to handle unstructured, semi-structured or large volumes of data that doesn't fit well into tables.
 It's highly scalable and flexible.
 Examples: [MongoDB][21], [Cassandra][22], Redis.

 - **NewSQL DBMS**.
 A modern version of RDBMS designed to provide the scalability and flexibility of NoSQL systems while maintaining the traditional relational structure.
-Example: Google Spanner, CockroachDB.
+Example: [Google Spanner][23], [CockroachDB][24].

 ## What are the popular DBMS (Database Managment Systems)?